SELECTION OF QUESTIONS AND ANSWERS

 Perhaps the most famous of kungfu styles named after animals is Monkey Style Kungfu.
 Actually there are a few different styles of Monkey Kungfu, some of which may not have the term “Monkey” in their names.
 Dongbiquan (Through-Arm Kungfu) and Yanqingquan (Yan Qing Kungfu) are two examples.
 Other very famous styles are Praying Mantis Kungfu and Eagle Claw Kungfu.
 There are various sub-styles of Praying Mantis, and of Eagle Claw.

-I do not know of any kungfu styles named after the horse, ox, elephant, scorpion, snow leopard and bear, although there are patterns named after them, with the exception of the snow leopard.
+I do not know of any kungfu styles named after the horse, ox, scorpion, snow leopard and bear, although there are patterns named after them, with the exception of the snow leopard.
+There is a style of kungfu called Elephant Style but it is not popularly practiced.
+In this style, the hand is used like an elephant's trunk.

 I know of the 5 animal system but I haven't seen anything on the 10 animal system or 12 animals.